 - you are feeling overwhelmed or struggling to cope yourself

-Early support is not a failure — it's a way to better understand your child.
-Pediatricians can also help rule out hearing issues, language delays, or sensory sensitivities that can look like "defiance" from the outside (CDC — Parents Essentials).
+Early support is not a failure.
+It's a way to better understand your child.
+Pediatricians can also help rule out hearing issues, language delays, or sensory sensitivities that can look like "defiance" from the outside (CDC: Parents Essentials).

 Frequently asked questions